Peskoo/morning-cli/README.md

 **Morning-CLI**

 Command line interface to show the weather in your city.
-*only avalaible with cities from France*
+*Only avalaible with cities from France*

 **Install**
 ```bash